juyeonyoon/Statistics/README.md

 statistic_computation(2020.2학기)

-The University Of Seoul class statistic_computation
+The University Of Seoul class materials (learning and doing project)